What is a wireless router?

-How wireless routers work
+1. How do wireless routers work?

 Instead of cabled routers which used to be the norm, a wireless router will receive the internet data through the phone line and then convert that data into radio signals.
 These signals are then picked up by the network card in your computer, smartphone or games console and transmitted into internet data again.

 Many providers are now offering wireless routers for free as part of their broadband packages.
 Wireless broadband adoption is becoming more widespread in households in Ireland especially where multiple devices are being used to connect to the internet regularly.